uriweb/uri-program-finder/README.md

 - Standardizes shortcode name to `uri-program-finder` (**`programs-categories` will no longer work**)
 - Adds fields and display for Accreditation, Specializations, and Classes Offered information
 - Adds support for displaying minor programs
+- Custom curriculum sheet links now display as "Advising", and are visible for all program types
+- Fixes an issue that prevented blank curriculum sheet fields from defaulting correctly
 - Replaces [Chosen](https://github.com/harvesthq/chosen), which is deprecated, with [Select2](https://github.com/select2/select2) for dropdown menus
 - Updates development tools
 - Other bug fixes and code improvements